Skip to main content

 Step 2 — Redirect the customer

 Redirect the customer’s browser to checkout_url.
-They will:
+Inside Points checkout, the customer can:

 1. Confirm their phone number (one-time OTP if not yet verified).